Biggest mistakes investors make

 - Everything goes in cycles (interest rates, stock markets, sectors, mutual funds, economies, businesses, etc).
 What goes up can come down.
 Just because it was the best, does not mean it will stay the best.

 - If it were that easy, we would all do it and chasing performance would always work.
 Well, we all do it but unfortunately, it rarely works.

 - Short-term performance is a random walk.
 It cannot be predicted.

 - Chasing performance does not work.
-According to our research, you have less than a 15% chance that this years top performing investments will be next years top performing investments.
-In other words, you have a 85% chance of being wrong.
+According to our research, you have less than a 15% chance that these years top-performing investments will be next year’s top-performing investments.
+In other words, you have an 85% chance of being wrong.